-The Hamilton site consists of three separate teaching units.
+The Hamilton site consists of three separate teaching units: McMaster Family Practice, Stonechurch Family Health Centre, and Community-based Residency Teaching.
 Residents request their unit of preference via an internal match following a successful CaRMS match.
-All Hamilton residents come together for InQuiry, Academic Half Day (AHD) and Mental Health and Behavioural Sciences (MHBS), located at David Braley Health Sciences Centre (DBHSC).

-The Community-Based Residency Teaching (CBRT) Unit will appeal to those who prefer a community practice, and one-to-pme preceptor model.
+The Community-Based Residency Teaching (CBRT) Unit will appeal to those who prefer a community practice, and a one-to-one preceptor model.
 CBRT practices are located in and around the Hamilton region (30 minute driving radius).
-CBRT residents come together for weekly teaching at their academic home base at DBHSC.

 - Clinical teaching opportunities with undergraduate medical students